HeavyHorst/remco/docs/content/examples/haproxy.md

 ## The haproxy template

-We expect registrator to write the services in this format (to etcd for example):
+We expect [registrator](http://gliderlabs.github.io/registrator/latest/) to write the service data in this format to etcd:

     /services/<service-name>/<service-id> = <ip>:<port>

-The scheme (tcp, http) and the host_port is configurable over the following keys:
+The scheme (tcp, http) and the host_port of the service is configurable over the following keys:

     /config/<service-name>/scheme
     /config/<service-name>/host_port